Don’t agree with the points raised, or think we’ve missed something from Room 101: Marketing Edition? Let us know by tweeting us @kanukadigital.

 Whilst the intentions behind GDPR were good – giving users better control over how their data is used by websites and how their online behaviour is tracked – the actual implementation is seemingly flawed.

-It would be so much better for webmasters to consider the UX of these consent pop-ups so that webmasters get the consent they need, only for the data they require, and that users can get a better on-site experience without being bombarded or turned away.
+It would be better for webmasters to consider the UX of these consent pop-ups so that webmasters get the consent they need, only for the data they require, and that users can get a better on-site experience without being bombarded or turned away.

 However, if it’s almost a given that consent will be provided without considering the terms of the privacy notice then what’s the point in the whole process?
 Should users just set their opt-in/out preferences at browser level and the websites comply?